-Her stance on Australia Day has won her many non-Indigenous fans since her first Facebook rant on the issue in January 2017.
+Jacinta Price’s stance on Australia Day won her many non-Indigenous fans since her first Facebook rant on the issue in January 2017.
 It looks like a road is now being paved for her to be pushed into Federal politics.
-But is it a wise move for people who admire her stance to throw their full support behind someone who’s biggest achievement is a Facebook post?
+But is it a wise move for people who admire her stance to throw their full support behind someone who’s biggest achievement was a Facebook post?

 Here are 10 things you need to know about Jacinta Price.

 - You need to know that other political leaders think she is fit to be a leader simply because of her opinions.
 Shouldn’t potential leaders be judged on their track record and their achievements?
-She is one of nine town Councillors in Alice Springs.
+Jacinta Price was one of nine town Councillors in Alice Springs.
 What are her achievements in a town that is considered the most racist in Australia and appears only to be getting worse?

 - You need to know that Jacinta’s main argument about Australia Day is that there are more important issues that need to be addressed first.
 While many Indigenous people spent one day protesting on January 26th, Jacinta Price spent two months campaigning against changes to Australia Day.
 How can she not see how hypocritical that is?